 I love starting my seedlings inside in the spring.
-I always start in late February or early March, even though the plants cannot be put outside until late May.
+I always start my coo-weather crops in late February even though the plants cannot be put outside until early May.
+I start my warm weather crops in late March, but they can’t be planted outside in my region until after Father’s Day.
+Since my seedlings will be growing inside for a couple months they have an opportunity to become quite established before I harden them off and transplant them to my garden.
 For that reason, I often use yogurt cups, so there is plenty of room for the roots to develop.

 6 empty yogurt cups per salad container, washed (these are rugged enough to be put in the dishwasher when you have extra room).